beijn/nai22-project4a/NAI-Project/Other/Linear Transformer.md

 [^@katharopoulosTransformersAreRNNs2020], #MLR 2020
 Also called *kernel based attention*.
-- Attention in linear space and time, by mathematically generalizing vanilla softmax attention, and re-specifing it with few assumption.
+- Attention in linear space and time, by mathematically generalizing vanilla softmax attention, and re-specifing it with few assumptions.
-- As an #autoregressive sequence model the memory need is constant and the equivalence to specific RNNs is shown.
+- As an #autoregressive sequence model, the memory need is constant and the equivalence to specific RNNs is shown.

-- linear attention has been developed concurrently in [^@zhuoranEfficientAttentionAttention2021] (but without the RNN parallelism)
+- Linear attention has been developed concurrently in [^@zhuoranEfficientAttentionAttention2021] (but without the RNN parallelism)
 - Several other improvements on transformers are contextualized in section 2.1 of [^@katharopoulosTransformersAreRNNs2020]
 - Related work also includes mentions of previously found parallelity between [[Transformer]]s and [[CNN]]s